 The More Plausible Explanations

-There are two less peculiar origins of these windows that ruin some of the fun of the folklore behind witch windows.
-The first is that, because of the shape of the gables these windows are found on, they are really the only type of window that would fit.
-When it came to letting sunlight in and hot air out of an upstairs room, a small, tilted, and strange looking window is better than no window at all.
+Two less peculiar origins of these windows ruin some of the fun of the folklore behind witch windows.
+The first is that because of the shape of the gables these windows are found on, they are the only type of window that would fit.
+When it came to letting sunlight in and hot air out of an upstairs room, a small, tilted, and strange-looking window was better than no window at all.

 The second is a matter of limited resources.
-There weren’t many custom-made windows and expert millworkers in 18th century rural New England, so window installation, replacement and construction was left to farmers who would buy and install pre-made window frames and panes of glass.
-It’s likely that they used double hung windows that were not meant for these types of gables and simply squeezed them in wherever they could.
+There weren’t many custom-made windows and expert millworkers in 18th-century rural New England, so window installation, replacement, and construction were left to farmers who would buy and install pre-made window frames and panes of glass.
+They likely used double-hung windows that were not meant for these types of gables and simply squeezed them in wherever they could.

 Want Witch Windows in Your Home?